-Consider the case of a scenario in which a set of UAS, flying at different speeds, are traveling over an area at the same time a set of projectiles are launched through the same airspace.
+Consider the case of a scenario in which a set of UAS, flying at different speeds, are traveling through a UTM airway as in the previous section, and at the same time a set of projectiles are launched through the same airspace.
 An initial description of a similar setup for a warfare example is given in [21].

-Strategic deconfliction is achieved as follows:
+In this case, strategic deconfliction is achieved as follows:

-- UAS flights are deconflicted using the M-LBSD algorithm. - Deconfliction of UAS and projectiles is achieved by: - sample the projectile's trajectory, - for each sample point, find the nearest point in the lane structure, - determine if any flight has a conflict at that point and time, - delay projectile if conflict and re-schedule.
+- UAS and other flights are deconflicted using the M-LBSD algorithm. - Deconfliction of lane-based scheduled flights and projectile trajectories not following lanes is achieved by: - sample the projectile's trajectory, - for each sample point, find the nearest point in the lane structure, - determine if any flight has a conflict at that point and time, - delay projectile if conflict exists and reschedule.